 Upon receiving an SRAP Data PDU from lower layer, the receiving part of the SRAP entity on the Uu interface of U2N Relay UE shall:

 - Deliver the SRAP data packet to the transmitting part of the collocated SRAP entity on the PC5 interface.

+5.2.1a Receiving operation of Intermediate U2N Relay UE

+Upon receiving an SRAP Data PDU from lower layer, the receiving part of the SRAP entity on the PC5 interface of U2N Relay UE shall:

+- If the UE ID field in the SRAP Data PDU matches sl-LocalIdentity configured in sl-L2RemoteUE-Config:

+- Perform receiving operation of U2N Remote UE in accordance with clause 5.2.3;

+- Else

+- Deliver the SRAP data packet to the transmitting part of the collocated SRAP entity on the PC5 interface and perform transmitting operation of U2N Relay UE in accordance with clause 5.2.2.

 5.2.2 Transmitting operation of U2N Relay UE